DocumentWDP-7

 4.1 Purpose#

-The namespace hash is a compact representation of the namespace for efficient transmission and global uniqueness.
+The namespace hash provides a compact representation of the namespace for efficient transmission and global uniqueness.

 4.2 Algorithm#